bombshell-dev/tab/README.md

 ## Contributing

-We welcome contributions!
-Tab's architecture makes it easy to add support for new package managers or CLI frameworks.
+We welcome contributions! tab's architecture makes it easy to add support for new package managers or CLI frameworks.

+## Acknowledgments

+tab was inspired by the great [Cobra](https://github.com/spf13/cobra/) project, which set the standard for CLI tooling in the Go ecosystem.

+## Adoption Support

+We want to make it as easy as possible for the JS ecosystem to enjoy great autocompletions.
+We at [thundraa](https://thundraa.com) would be happy to help any **open source CLI utility** adopt **tab**.
+If you maintain a CLI and would like autocompletions set up for your users, just [drop the details in our _Adopting tab_ discussion](https://github.com/bombshell-dev/tab/discussions/61).
+We’ll gladly help and even open a PR to get you started.